spettersson/splunk4patientprivacy/data_guide.md

 ## **Event formatting**

-This repository is developed to handle events coming from any system that include **create**, **read**, **update**, **delete**, and **export** activities related to patient journals.
-It is important to note that it is not, in any way, limited to specific systems or vendors.
+Splunk can handle events coming from any system from any vendor that include **create**, **read**, **update**, **delete**, and **export** activities related to patient journals.

-When onboarding events from a new system into Splunk, it is important to provide Splunk with instructions for how to correctly format the events.
-The list of possible configurations grows long, but what you should consider is what is commonly known as the magic 8:
+When onboarding events from a new system, it is important to provide Splunk with the right instructions (configurations) so that it can understand the format of the data and turn it into events.
+Since different systems, or sometimes even different data streams from the same system, may have different formats,

+The configurations needed fall into two main categories: event line breaking and timestamp extraction.

+Event line breaking

+Splunk stores the incoming data as events, where each event is a record of something that happend at a specific point of time - thus, Splunk needs information about how it should break the data into events before indexing (for example, we don't want one and a half log record within the same event).
+How this is done depends on if we are dealing with single line or multi line events - for single line events, you simply set the LINE_BREAKING key

-LINE_BREAKING = <regular_expression; default: >
+LINE_BREAKING = <regular_expression>
+- Specifies how raw text is browing into events
+- Default: ([\r\n])

-SHOULD_MERGE = <true | false; default: false>
+SHOULD_MERGE = <true | false>
+- Specifies if Splunk should merge lines into multi-line events
+- Default: false

+  Timestamp extraction